Nosy Be Northern Madagascar, Madagascar Travel Guide

 Its economy relies on tourism, fishing, and agriculture, especially the production of ylang-ylang for perfume, giving it the "Perfume Island" nickname.

-Thrilling activities for an adrenaline rush-seekers.
+Thrilling activities for thrill-seekers.

 Calm locations for deep relaxation.